 South-Western Stage Company Papers, 1867, (C2238)

-Form letters and contracts used by the South-Western Stage Company.
-Includes rules and regulations for road agents, station agents, drivers, shopmen and barnmen.
+Copies of form letters and contracts used by the South-Western Stage Company.
+Includes rules and regulations for road agents, station agents, drivers, shopmen, and barnmen.

 St. Louis and San Francisco Railroad, Letter Book, 1879-1883, (C1229)